 Does your child love performing, music, developing characters and having fun?

-Our acting classes for Stage and Screen will give students the space to practice both screen and stage techniques in a fun and supportive environment.
+Our acting classes will give students the space to practice both screen and stage techniques in a fun and supportive environment.
+Our classes have an emphasis on process than that product and therefore we do not put on productions or major performances.
+We do invite parents to see a class in action a couple of times a year.

 Led by experienced actors and teachers, these practical and collaborative sessions will be combined to encourage a deeper understanding of how to work effectively on-set and on stage.
 Students will explore the expressive potential of performance, the inner balance of being in character and enhance the engaging relationship between actor and audience.